andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `Object.isNaN` was removed in favor of native `Number.isNaN`, which Sugar provides a polyfill for.

+- Level: Major
+  - `String#normalize` was removed to comply with the ES6 spec.
+It was also a brute force approach and most likely overkill for most situations.
+It will be made available as a [plugin](https://github.com/andrewplummer/sugar-plugins) under the name `String#toAscii`.

+- Level: Major
+  - `String#capitalize` will now only capitalize the first letter of a string by default.
+If you want to downcase the rest of the string, pass true for the 1st argument.
+Capitalizing all words is now the 2nd argument.

 - Level: Moderate
   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set globally using Sugar.Number.thousands() and Sugar.Number.decimal().
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.